 Here is an example in which the employer is generous in terms of the percentage of its match but a little less so in the percentage of your salary it's willing to match:

 - Dollar-for-dollar match up to 5 percent: Your company might contribute a dollar for every dollar you put in your 401(k) plan until you reach a total of 5 percent of your gross pay for the year.
 So if you earn $50,000 and you contribute your 5 percent to the plan—$2,500—your employer will do its 100 percent match—also $2,500—and you'll have a total of $5,000.

 Contribution Dollar Limits

 In 2020, the maximum amount you can contribute to your 401(k) plan in dollar terms is $19,500.
-If you are age 50 or older by the end of the year, your individual limit goes up to $6,500.
+If you are age 50 or older by the end of the year, your individual limit goes up by $6,500 because you can make a catch-up contribution in that amount.
 This means your individual limit increases to $26,000.

 Timing Payments for Maximum Effect

 Some employers will pay their match no matter how many paychecks it takes for you to reach your maximum contribution amount for the year.
 But many companies will make a contribution only during pay periods when 401(k) money is taken from your paycheck.
 You want to avoid leaving employer money on the table by contributing smaller amounts each pay period, so your employer will make a contribution every period.

 Let's say you're paid two times a month and your employer contributes only when you do.
 If you reach your $19,500 limit at the end of November, you've missed out on two opportunities for your employer to make its match.
 (In this scenario, you're earning much more than $50,000 a year.)